ainame/FrameKit/README.md

-# frameit-swift
+# FrameKit
-A tool that aims to replace fastlane/frameit in Swifty approach.
+A Swift libary that helps you build stunning App Store screenshots with SwiftUI.